 We are a clinical-stage biotechnology company with no pharmaceutical products approved for commercial sale.
-Investing in our American Depositary Shares, or ADS, involves a high degree of risk.
-You should carefully consider the risks and uncertainties described below, together with all of the other information in this prospectus, including our financial statements and related notes, before investing in our ADSs.
+Investing in the ADSs involves a high degree of risk.
+You should carefully consider the risks and uncertainties described below, together with all of the other information in this prospectus, including our financial statements and related notes, before investing in the ADSs.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties that we are unaware of, or that we currently believe are not material, may also become important factors that affect us.
 If any of the following risks occur, our business, operating results and/or prospects could be materially harmed.
-In that event, the price of our ADSs could decline, and you could lose part or all of your investment.
+In that event, the price of the ADSs could decline, and you could lose part or all of your investment.